creditkarma/thrift-server/packages/thrift-client/README.md

 #### Adding Middleware to HttpConnection Object

-When you're not using `createClient` you can add middleware directly to the connection instance.
+When you're not using `createHttpClient` you can add middleware directly to the connection instance.

 ```typescript
 // Create thrift client